The Historic Site

 Rokeby was a prosperous Merino sheep farm in the early nineteenth century, and the traces of its agricultural past clearly mark the landscape.
 The pastures where sheep and dairy cattle grazed and the orchards where apples and pears once grew are crossed today by walking trails.
 Two hayfields continue to feed hungry cows on a neighboring farm.
 Nine historic outbuildings display the tools and equipment that once powered the farm.
 Barn foundations, wells, stone walls, and a sheep dip all remain as reminders of Rokeby’s agricultural past.

 Volunteers run the guided tours at Rokeby.
 After recent preservation work, the Historic Robinson Home is once again open by guided tour only.
-Guided house tours are available Friday, Saturday, Sunday, and Monday, with tours at 11:00 am and 2:00 pm.
+Guided house tours are available Wednesday–Monday (no tours on Tuesday), with tours at 11:00 am and 1:30 pm.
 Tours last approximately one hour.
 Picnic tables in the yard behind the house are available for lunch.

-A self-guided tour of the site and outbuildings is available at the reception desk and here.
+A self-guided tour of the site and outbuildings is available at the reception desk.

 1. Education Center & Galleries

-The is the entrance to Rokeby Museum, where you’ll find admissions, gift shop, meeting space, restrooms, special exhibits in the Jane Williamson Gallery, and the museum’s multi-media exhibit Free & Safe: The Underground Railroad in Vermont.
+The is the entrance to Rokeby Museum, where you’ll find admissions, gift shop, meeting space, restrooms, special exhibits in the Jane Williamson Gallery, and the Museum’s ongoing exhibit, Seeking Freedom: The Underground Railroad and the Legacy of an Abolitionist Family.

 2./3.
 Sheep Dip and Sheep Barn Foundation